saivivekkadari/mountblue-coding-challenge-java/README.md

 # 🚀 Progress Never Stops

-✅ 61 Problems Completed
+✅ **64 Problems Completed**

-🎯 59 Problems Remaining
+🎯 **56 Problems Remaining**

-🔥 30-Day Consistency Streak
+🔥 **32-Day Consistency Streak**

-📈 Crossed the 50% Milestone
+📈 **53.3% Challenge Completed**

+🏅 **Halfway Milestone Achieved**

-Every problem solved improves my understanding of programming, algorithms, and problem-solving.
+Every problem solved strengthens my understanding of programming, algorithms, and problem-solving.

+This repository is more than just a collection of Java solutions—it's a record of continuous learning, discipline, and consistent improvement.

 Learning one problem at a time.

 Growing one day at a time.

+⭐ If you find this repository helpful, feel free to explore the solutions, share your feedback, or connect with me on LinkedIn.

+Happy Coding! 🚀